davidgasquez/handbook/Documentation.md

 	- [Use second person](https://developers.google.com/style/person): "you" rather than "we".
 	- Keep it simple, write in plain language.
 	- [Use active voice](https://developers.google.com/style/voice): make clear who's performing the action.
+- As you are working in a team, then you have to address the problem of shared understanding.

 ## Resources